gdsbook/book/notebooks/12_feature_engineering.md

 plt.show()
 ```

-And similarly for population density:
+And Figure XXX12XXX, generated with the code below, shows the equivalent for population density.

 ```python caption="Interpolation of population density from Census Tracts to Uber H3 Hexagons." tags=[]
 # Set up figure and axes